 "Jumped is my guess.
 Determined to commit suicide – for whatever reason – started, chickened out, climbed down to the street, got his gumption back up, and then carried it out."

 My employer wanted a cigarette.
 She could have pointed out that the story didn't make a lot of sense, or that suicidal jumpers seldom jump from the roofs of one-story buildings, or that it would have been a very odd lie for me to have told in the first place.
-What benefit could there have been for me to have invented a woman who didn't exist in this situation?
+What benefit could there have been for me, in this situation, to have invented a woman who didn't exist?

 If we had challenged the sheriff on that, she could have pointed out that, in her firm opinion, we had invented a woman before, in the Marvel Phillips case, so why wouldn't we have done it again?

-As my employer said later, she mentally played through every possible conversation that this could have led to, and not one of them could have been useful.
+As my employer said later, she mentally played through every possible conversation that this could have led to, and not one of them could have ended up being useful.
 She glanced over at me before bidding the sheriff goodbye, and instead she said, "Marshall has a question."

 "The Town Hall," I said.
 "Did everybody make it out safely?"